Learn how Mindfulness Meditation can improve the quality of your health and wellness.

 - Seated mindfulness meditation.
 This is a practice you use while sitting comfortably with the eyes closed.
 You can do this for any length of time from 30 seconds to 20 minutes.
 It is a good stress-reducing technique.
 A good method to use when brainstorming or trying to solve complex problems.

 You’ll find each of the above processes is a natural progression.
 They work together to bring us into a state of restful alertness.
 This helps us in our hectic lives by reducing stress.
 When we are calm, we think more clearly.
 So, we make better decisions.
 It helps us to recognize the enjoyable moments of life we would otherwise miss when we live on autopilot.

 To enter this unique quality of awareness, there are three basic things you can do.
 Always remember to be gentle with yourself.
 Throughout the day remind yourself:

 - Observe your body and breathe in the present moment.
 Don’t stop what you are doing.
 Instead, allow your awareness to include both the activity and your presence.

 - Learn to observe your thoughts and feelings without judgment.

-- Practice listening with your full attention on the person instead of thinking about you will say in response.
+- Practice listening with your full attention.
+Focus on what the person is saying instead of thinking about what you will say in response.